MicrosoftLearning/AI-102-AIEngineer/Instructions/01-get-started-cognitive-services.md

 ## Use an SDK

-You can write code that consumes cognitive services REST APIs directly, but there are software development kits (SDKs) for many popular programming languages, including Microsoft C#, Python, Node.js.
+You can write code that consumes cognitive services REST APIs directly, but there are software development kits (SDKs) for many popular programming languages, including Microsoft C#, Python, and Node.js.
 Using an SDK can greatly simplify development of applications that consume cognitive services.

 > **Note**: In this exercise, you can choose to use the SDK for either **C#** or **Python**.
 In the steps below, perform the actions appropriate for your preferred language.